South American

 Drinking Water

 It is not advisable to drink tap water.
 Bottled water is cheap and widely available.
-Ice found in restaurants is made from tap water, so you may not wish to take ice in your drinks.
+Ice that's found in restaurants is made from tap water, so you may not wish to ask for ice in your drinks.
 In places such as lodges in the Amazon, purified water is made available for drinking and for cleaning your teeth.

 E